DiamonC/observer/README.md

 [![Get at Docker Hub](https://img.shields.io/badge/Docker-2CA5E0?style=for-the-badge&logo=docker&logoColor=white)](https://hub.docker.com/r/arthmc/observer)

+### Warnings
+- Arth Panel is in beta and should not be used in production yet.
+- There are several issues with the docker image currently, and we reccomend running it directly for now.

 # About Observer

 Observer is a frontend for Arth Panel, a lightweight self-hosted Minecraft server panel.
 Observer is meant to be run as a docker container, and is made with HTML/CSS/JS, Node, SvelteKit, TailwindCSS, and DaisyUI.
 For testing purposes, there is an instance of observer running at https://servers.arthmc.xyz/